FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Discussion and Conclusion

 GANs are used in various fields, whereby a distinction can be made between medical and non-medical fields, since most works are in the medical field.
 They can be used for classification, reconstruction, denoising, nuclei counting, segmentation, image translation and general purposes, as can be seen in Tables \ref{tab:table5} and \ref{tab:table6}.

 \item What are the methods most frequently or successfully employed by GANs in the generation of volumetric data?

 Since it is not possible to make a good comparison between the models, it is not easy to assert which GANs are more successful in generating volumetric data.
 However, CycleGAN-based architectures are chosen very often and have achieved good results, followed by architectures based on cGAN, DCGAN, and WGAN / WGAN-GP, as can be seen in Figure \ref{Fig:ArchToApp} and Tables \ref{tab:table2}, \ref{tab:table3} and \ref{tab:table4}.
+The best architecture also depends heavily on the task, e.g. CycleGAN should be used for image translation but probably not for reconstruction.

 \item What are the strengths and limitations of these methods?